Teaching and learning methods

 For classroom based courses, course materials are offered digitally, and a virtual platform is used to share audio-visual resources and content.

 In addition to class-room based courses, KIT offers a number of blended (explain or link) and online courses.
-Our e-learning courses are offered via Elevate, the online academy in healthcare, see www.elevatehealth.eu.
-We use video lectures, on-line debates, peer review and other interactive methods.
+Our e-learning courses are offered via a Moodle based virtual learning environment (virtualgrounds.kit.nl), which will contain all learning materials.
+Interaction between learners and the lecturer will be through e-communication (using the KIT Virtual Grounds and other tools such as Skype).
+We use video lectures, online debates, peer review and other interactive methods.
 These courses are especially useful if you want to develop your professional skills, but you cannot leave your job or home for extended periods of time.

 Accreditation and quality assurance